Resources in Reach

-4. Divide students into groups of about five and play 'A World of Words', a handout for which is available within the Resource Carousel.
+4. Divide students into groups of about five and play 'A World of Words'.
 Give one member of each group 5 to 7 of the sticky notes you prepared earlier.
 The person holding the sticky notes will be responsible for providing clues to the rest of the group that will help them guess the word.
 When the word is guessed correctly, the group has to guess its place of origin and place the word on the world map in its place of origin.
 Repeat with all the words.
 A point will be awarded for each word that is guessed correctly and two points for each correct place of origin.
 You can get a printable version of the worksheet from the "Engage" tab by clicking the download button in the bottom right corner of the resource carousel.

 5. Go over the results and declare a winner.